 Big Star - #1 Record / Radio City (1971-73)

 You probably won't find these albums any other way than sold together on one CD.
 "In The Street" became Big Star's most famous song when it was picked as the opening for That 70's Show

--- even though it was probably played on the radio about three times in the 1970's.
+-- even though it was nowhere near a 70's radio hit.
 That was a Chris Bell song, which are impressive, but the Alex Chilton songs are even better. #1 Record has more great songs, but Radio City has deeper, stronger music.

 Genesis - Selling England By The Pound (1973)

 Easily the peak of Peter Gabriel era Genesis.
 Gabriel himself peaked on their previous album Foxtrot, in the epic song "Supper's Ready".
 But he's still creative here, and the music is incredible.
 This album blows away all other instrumental prog rock, with Steve Hackett on guitar and Tony Banks on keyboard weaving together melodies.
 And it's hard to remember, after his long career as a pop star, but Phil Collins was a great drummer.
-Unfortunately, the middle of the album has 15 minutes of crap.
+Sadly, the middle of the album has 15 minutes of crap.

 Pink Floyd - Meddle (1971)